mercurus/processing_p5js_tutorials/README.md

-#Hello
+# Hello

-This is a series of lessons on JavaScript and the library Processing
+This is a series of lessons on JavaScript and the library p5 (Processing)